infoaed/kryptogramm/README.md

 # kryptogramm

-Tool for individual vote verification at [Internet enabled](https://github.com/vvk-ehk/ivxv) parliament elections in Estonia 2023.
+Tool for individual vote verification at [Internet enabled](https://github.com/vvk-ehk/ivxv) parliament elections in Estonia.
 Since we are allowed to verify our vote only up to 30 minutes after casting, we have to make this time really special, don't we?

 Usage: